Skip to main content

 Mikate ya Mayembe (Coconut Donuts)

-Fried dough balls with shredded coconut and sugar.
-Popular street food dessert.
+Fried dough balls rolled in shredded coconut and sugar.
+A favorite street dessert.

 vegetarianContains: WheatContains: Eggs